 It is estimated that around 1 in every 59 children have a learning disability.
 As such it is the responsibility of education providers to facilitate suitable learning environments for these students.
 Where they can not only feel safe and secure, but also feel confident in their ability to digest learning materials in a way that best suits their individual needs.
 This is where the use of assistive technology can really shine, helping to bridge the gap and create the perfect learning space for children with special needs.

-In this article, we’ll cover exactly what assistive technology is, what problems it can help with, the different types of AT for children with learning disabilities and how it can benefit them in education.
+In this article, we’ll cover exactly what assistive technology is, what problems it can help with, the different types of AT for children with learning disabilities and how assistive technologies can benefit students in education.
 For a more generalized blog you can also check out our post on Assistive Technology in Education.

 What is Assistive Technology?